facebookincubator/velox/velox/docs/functions/spark/math.rst

     Returns Euler's number raised to the power of ``x``.

+.. spark:function:: expm1(x) -> double

+    Returns Euler's number raised to the power of ``x`` minus 1 and this function is more accurate than exp(num) - 1whne the num is close to zero.

 .. spark:function:: floor(x) -> [same as x]

     Returns ``x`` rounded down to the nearest integer.